pelegm/drv/README.md

 **NOTE:** This package is undergoing serious changes now.
-It will become symbolic, and will handle dependet random variables.
+It will become symbolic, and will handle dependent random variables.
 This might take a while, though.

 # DRV